 Myohoji hydrangeas on a hot day

 I saw the Myohoji hydrangeas on a hot day in June 2022.
 It was about 32°c.
-Not that hot, but it was when I had to walk in the sun for nearly an hour.
+Not that hot, but it was when I had to walk in the sun for nearly an hour to get to them.
 On top of that, I had my camera and a bag full of lenses.
-But it was worth it for some flower photography.
+But the flower photography was worth it.

 The hydrangeas were past their best.
-When I was there, many of them had already started to wilt.
-Others suffered sun damage.
-That was okay as I had enough in good condition to photograph.
+Many of them had already started to wilt.
+They had sun damage.
+Still, enough were in good condition to photograph.

-Have you seen the Myohoji hydrangeas before?
-If you haven’t, they are at the rear of the temple.
-You’ll find them next to the graveyard.
+Have you seen the Myohoji hydrangeas?
+If you haven’t, they are at the rear of the temple, next to the graveyard.
 Most temples have one of those.

 They are in a large square with Japanese Irises in the middle.
 Unfortunately, those had well and truly wilted.
 There were none left when I got there.

-There are also hydrangeas along a lantern-lined path.
+The hydrangeas also run along a lantern-lined path.
 That gives the garden a traditional feel.
 Actually, it is my favorite hydrangea-themed photo from Myohoji.
 I wonder what it would look like if it were lit at night?
-That would be very cool.

 And, of course, it doesn’t even compare to the one at Takahata-Fudo temple, which might even be the biggest in the city.
 I’m not completely sure about that, but I’m pretty sure that would be right.
 Well, there might be a larger one somewhere.
 If you know, please tell me.

 Myohoji temple is an excellent place to go.
-There are never many people there, and it is beautiful.
-It has a lot of history.
+It’s not crowded like Meiji Shrine or Sensoji, and it is beautiful.
+A lot of history is there.
 Please read my article about it.
-The link to it is below.

 The one-hour walk in the heat was worth it.
-Not only did I get some nice flower pics, but I photographed the temple.
+Not only did I get nice flower pics, but I photographed the temple.
 The building is beautiful.
-It would be great to go there more.
+It would be great to go there more often.
+I’m sure I’ll get more opportunities in the future.

 I don’t know anyone who has been to the Myohoji hydrangeas.
 If you have, please let me know what you think of them.
-Please questions and comments below.
+Leave questions and comments below.

 Leave a Comment